haoboatlab/OceanLight.jl/docs/src/QuickStart/MPI.md

 MPI.Allreduce!(ed,+,comm)
 ```

-Since the simulation is running from a Julia script file, we apply periodic boundary conditions and export the results in `.h5` format for later accesability.
+We apply periodic boundary conditions and export the results in `.h5` format for later accesability.

 ```
 if processor_id == 0